nymtech/nym/documentation/operators/src/nodes/nym-api.md

 > Any syntax in `<>` brackets is a user's unique variable.
 Exchange with a corresponding name without the `<>` brackets.

 ## What is the Nym API?
-The Nym API is a binary that will be operated by some or all of the Nyx Blockchain Validator set.
+The Nym API is a binary that will be operated by the Nyx Blockchain Validator set.
 This binary can be run in several different modes, and has two main bits of functionality:
 * network monitoring (calculating the routing score of Mixnet nodes)
 * generation and validation of [zk-Nyms](https://blog.nymtech.net/zk-nyms-are-here-a-major-milestone-towards-a-market-ready-mixnet-a3470c9ab10a), our implementation of the Coconut Selective Disclosure Credential Scheme.